Anas-RI/alx-system_engineering-devops/0x02-shell_redirections/README.md

-100-empty_casks				Finds all empty files and dirs in cwd and sub-dirs 101-gifs				List all .gif files in the cwd and all its sub-dirs 102-acrostic				Decodes acrostics that use the first letter of each line
+100-empty_casks				Finds all empty files and dirs in cwd and sub-dirs 101-gifs				List all .gif files in the cwd and all its sub-dirs 102-acrostic				Decodes acrostics that use the first letter of each line 103-the_biggest_fans			Display the 11 hosts that did the most requests from a web servers logs